samlinux/fabricStarterKit/network/readme.md

 ## Part 2 - Using the devNetwork
 After we've successfully installed step 1, we can try the starter kit.

-We assume the following folder structure, which should already exist.
+Please assume the following folder structure, which should already exist.
 ```bash
 root@jsday:~/fabric